wp-plugins/wp-championship/readme.txt

 2. wp-championship tipp dialog

 == Changelog ==

+= 2011-06-01 v3.3 =
+* fixed xmlrpc statistic 7 (all tables were displayed independent of the parameter)
+* fixed first tipp when user was not in cs_users

 = 2011-05-20 v3.2 =
 * added hover table feature to tipp dialog (shows an ajax like group table when hovering over the group id)